 Fracking on Public Lands

-Our U.S. national parks and public lands are some of our most treasured places – and they are getting fracked.
+Our U.S. national forests and public lands are among our most treasured places – and they are getting fracked.

-Despite widespread public opposition, the Obama administration allows fracking on many of our federal public lands, including lands around national parks.
-But fracking isn’t safe: it puts our parks and nearby communities at serious risk of drinking water contamination, among other threats.
-It shouldn’t be allowed anywhere, never mind on our fragile public lands.
+Despite widespread public opposition, the Obama administration allows fracking on many of our federal public lands, including national forests and lands around national parks.
+But fracking isn’t safe: it puts our parks and nearby communities at serious risk of drinking water contamination, as well as worsening climate change.
+Fracking shouldn’t be allowed anywhere, never mind on our fragile public lands.

 How Fracking Hurts Our Parks